Trying to make sense of the unfolding Republican presidential nomination contest is a challenge.

 At this point, former Minnesota Gov. Tim Pawlenty seems to be the candidate who has the greatest potential to bridge these disparate factions and put together the money needed to run a winning race.

-This article appears in the May 24, 2011, edition of National Journal Daily.
+This article appears in the May 24, 2011 edition of NJ Daily.